and Lech S. Borkowski

 We started writing this letter in September and finished in the last few days.
 When the letter was ready to be sent, a change of prime minister was organized.

-We sent an 18 page letter to the Minister of Justice on 10 May 2017.
+We sent an 18-page letter to the Minister of Justice on 10 May 2016.
 It contains description of organized criminal actions against our family over many years.
 A copy of the letter was also received by the Prime Minister, the President, the chairman of the ruling party, the Minister of Science, the Minister of Culture, the Minister of Health.
 They received also a copy of the letter to the President and to the Minister of Health, which was included as an attachment to the main letter.
 The authorities did not react to the letter.
 The state authorities cannot pretend they are absent of course.
 They are fully in charge and bear full responsibility.

 Lech Borkowski’s parents, Bolesław and Irena, were prisoners of Communist concentration camps in the area of Arkhangelsk in northern Russia.
 Repressions against them were continued in the Communist Polish People’s Republic, after they arrived within its borders in 1957.
 Many other family members of Irena Borkowska, maiden name Ostrowska, were also imprisoned in Communist concentration camps after the second world war and were subject to the program of repressions in later years.
 Irena’s family living in Gienuża, near the village of Buczany in the Brasław county, supported Polish underground resistance fighting for the independence of Poland.

 Irena was arrested by the Soviet occupation authorities together with her father and younger brother Klemens in 1949.
 She was subjected to brutal treatment by the prison functionaries who were trying to force her to reveal the names of Polish resistance fighters from the 24 Brigade “Dryświaty” of the Home Army.
-The Ostrowski family helped partisans, who were coming to obtain food and warm up.
+The Ostrowski family helped partisans, who were coming to obtain food and to warm up.
 Irena has not revealed names.
 Interrogators used typical Communist methods.
 They were tormenting the victim in various ways to force her to sign the text prepared by the Soviets.
 Knowing that Irena was deeply religious person, the interrogator was hanging a rosary on his fly and stood provocatively in front of her, trying to break her psychologically and humiliate.
 The arrested were subjected to terror.
 Irena was sentenced by the Soviet War Tribunal to many years in a concentration camp.
 Her father and brother were also sent to concentration camps.

 My mother’s family categorically opposed the Communist collectivization.
 The Soviet occupiers confiscated their farm and the land they owned.
 The Communists imprisoned the family and stripped them of their Polish citizenship.